emilsjolander/StickyListHeaders/README.md

 Usage
 -----

-Instead of a normal ListView you will want to use StickyListHeadersListView, It can be used just as you would a normal ListView.
-Your ListAdapter has to implement StickyListHeadersAdapter, there are two superclasses that are easy to use, one is a BaseAdapter subclass and one is a CursorAdapter subclass.
+Instead of a normal `ListView` you will want to use `StickyListHeadersListView`, It can be used just as you would a normal `ListView`.
+Your `ListAdapter` has to implement `StickyListHeadersAdapter`, there are two superclasses that are easy to use, one is a `BaseAdapter` subclass and one is a `CursorAdapter` subclass.

-The headerId indicates when you want to switch header.
+The `headerId` indicates when you want to switch header.
 In an alphabetical list where the first letter is shown in the header you might return the first characters integer value as the headerId for example.